TRT Side Effects: How to Manage Them

 Increased sex drive

 · A problem?
-Sex drive is part of quality-of-life.
+Sex drive is part of quality of life.
+Testosterone therapy may somewhat improve sexual function in men with low testosterone levels.
 This is not necessarily a bad side effect.
 Enjoy it.

 Unresolved erectile dysfunction